 The destroyer rendered fire support for the landings at Arara, New Guinea, and bombarded the Wakde-Toem area on 17 May.
 As part of TG 77.3, she pounded Japanese targets on Biak in the Schouten Islands.
 From 8 to 9 June, she was involved in an engagement with a Japanese task force off the north coast of Biak.
 Abner Read took part in a night bombardment of Wewak on 18 and 19 June.
 Her next target was Noemfoor Island, which she hit on 2 July to cover the landing operations on the island.
 Following this extended period of action, she retired to Seeadler Harbor for tender availability.

 In the hope of turning back the American invasion, the Japanese struck back fiercely with sea and air power.
-On 1 November 1944, the Japanese launched kamikaze attacks on ships of TG 77.1, which was patrolling lower Leyte Gulf to protect the beachhead.
-At approximately 1341, an Aichi D3A Type 99 carrier bomber [Val] burst into flames and plunged toward Abner Read.
+On 1 November, the Japanese launched kamikaze attacks on members of TG 77.1, which was patrolling lower Leyte Gulf to protect a beachhead.
+At approximately 1341, a "Val" burst into flames and crashed toward Abner Read.
 A bomb from the raider dropped down one of the destroyer's stacks and exploded in her after engine room.
 The plane, in the meantime, came down diagonally across the main deck, setting fire to the entire after section.
 The ship lost water pressure and this made firefighting efforts impossible.
 At 1352, a tremendous internal explosion occurred, causing her to list about 10 degrees to starboard and to sink by the stern.
 At 1415, Abner Read rolled over on her starboard side and sank stern first.
 Destroyers quickly came to the aid of survivors and rescued all but 22 members of Abner Read's crew.

 A second destroyer, DD-769, was assigned the name Abner Read but her construction was cancelled on 12 September 1946.